 - (a) Candidates shall be assessed for each of the courses for which they have registered, and assessment may be conducted in any combination of continuous assessment of coursework, written examinations and/or any other assessable activities.
 Only passed courses will earn credits. - (b) Candidates who are unable, because of illness, to be present at the written examination of any course may apply for permission to present themselves at a supplementary examination of the same course to be held before the beginning of the First Semester of the following academic year.
-Any such application shall be made on the form prescribed within seven calendar days of the first day of the candidate's absence from any examination.
-Any supplementary examination shall be part of that academic year's examinations, and the provisions made in the regulations for failure at the first attempt shall apply accordingly. - (c) Candidates shall not be permitted to repeat a course for which they have received a D grade or above for the purpose of upgrading. - (d) Candidates are required to make up for failed courses in the following manner: repeating the failed course by undergoing instruction and satisfying the assessment, or for elective courses, taking another course in lieu and satisfying the assessment requirements. - (e) There shall be no appeal against the results of examinations and all other forms of assessment.
+Any such application shall be made on the form prescribed within two weeks of the first day of the candidate's absence from any examination.
+Any supplementary examination shall be part of that academic year's examinations, and the provisions made in the regulations for failure at the first attempt shall apply accordingly. - (c) Candidates shall not be permitted to repeat a course for which they have received a D grade or above for the purpose of upgrading. - (d) Candidates are required to make up for failed courses in the following manner: repeating the failed course by undergoing instruction and satisfying the assessment, or for elective courses, taking another course in lieu and satisfying the assessment requirements. - (e) There shall be no appeal against the results of examinations and other forms of assessment.

-Award of BSc Degree
+Award of BSc in Actuarial Science Degree

-- Sc8 To be eligible for the award of the BSc degree, candidates shall have: - (a) satisfied the requirements in UG5 of the Regulations for First Degree Curricula; - (b) passed not fewer than 240 credits, comprising 96 credits of the required courses as prescribed in the regular major programme, or 144 credits (or a higher credit requirement by the accredited bodies) of the prescribed courses in the intensive major programme, of the BSc degree
+- AS8 To be eligible for the award of the BSc in Actuarial Science degree, candidates shall have: - (a) satisfied the requirements in UG5 of the Regulations for First Degree Curricula; - (b) passed not fewer than 240 credits, comprising 138 credits of the required courses as prescribed in the professional core of the BSc(ActuarSc) degree curriculum.